-Key development areas are identified along the Yonge Street and Highway 7 Rapid Transit Corridors.
+Key development areas are identified along the Yonge Street and Avenue 7 Rapid Transit Corridors.
 Key development areas include intensification areas where rapid transit services intersect with major nodes of retail and commercial development and where opportunities exist for redevelopment of large land parcels that support new public streets and mixed-use development.

-- 2.5.2.1 That the Highway 7 and Yonge Street Corridors shown on Map 1 Markham Structure and Map 2 Centres and Corridors and Transit Network be planned to function as urban main streets that have a compact, mixed-use, well-designed, pedestrian-friendly and transit-oriented built form. - 2.5.2.2 That the most intensive and widest range of uses within the Corridors be directed to the key development areas shown on Map 1 Markham Structure and Map 2 Centres and Corridors and Transit Network.
+- 2.5.2.1 That the Avenue 7 and Yonge Street Corridors shown on Map 1 Markham Structure and Map 2 Centres and Corridors and Transit Network be planned to function as urban main streets that have a compact, mixed-use, well-designed, pedestrian-friendly and transit-oriented built form. - 2.5.2.2 That the most intensive and widest range of uses within the Corridors be directed to the key development areas shown on Map 1 Markham Structure and Map 2 Centres and Corridors and Transit Network. - 2.5.2.3 That key development areas will support an overall long-term density target of: - a) a minimum 2.5 floor space index for developable lands for each key development area; and - b) a minimum 3.5 floor space index for developable lands in the Yonge Steeles Corridor key development area at, and adjacent to the future Steeles Station as part of the Yonge Subway Extension.